/ Field notes / AI Automation

 When to hire an AI automation agency vs build in-house

 AI automation is the cheapest hire most teams will ever make and the most expensive mistake most teams will ever ship.
-The decision is not "agency or in-house" — it is "do you have the operating shape to absorb either one yet."
+The decision is not "agency or in-house".
+It is "do you have the operating shape to absorb either one yet."
 Here is the operator-level frame.

 The actual question (it is not the one you think)